 Around ninety percent of the imagery you see here was done with an old 4x5 view camera and an equally old discontinued lens on a tripod that all cost $300, including the film holders, Polaroid processor and carrying case.
 In a very low tech studio, I concocted very real sets and setups using every means of light manipulation and perspective available to me, including projection, water,ice, gels, lenses, mirrors, fog, smoke and so on as well as simple natural process to bring you a new look and feel for common subjects, many of which grow in your own back yard.

 The balance of the imagery in my portfolio was done with a digital back and lens that cost more than most of the cars that you see on the road.
 Yet the lighting, the elements of composition and the search for meaningful subjects has remained completely unchanged.
 The set creation, the discipline, the hours and frustration trying to bring out an experience that makes you, personally, appreciate a special visual moment without regard to how it was done remains unchanged.

 What has changed are the possibilities.

-To take a look at the "ingredients" that I use to create these images click here.,
+To take a look at the "ingredients" that I use to create these images click here.

 I grew up with the strange combination of brilliant parents in rural mountain poverty, always pushed by my eccentric father, a research physicist, to question the "how" and "why".
 My mother ended up becoming a fine archival bookbinder after somehow raising six kids with two adults, two dogs and a cat in a four room house.
-We never even had a real bathroom until the day we moved out when I was nearly thirteen.
+We never even had a real bathroom until the day we moved out when I was nearly fourteen.
 The oldest sibling, I was the only kid in my grade for my first seven years of school with a lot of time to reflect and watch the ways of my small world.

 I was always entranced by the conceptual world of science, as presented by my father, and contrasted for me by the experience of the abundant nature around us, my refuge from our difficult family life.
 My work has been a bit of that combination ever since.